 I'm one to talk.
 I try to be patient and let my son do more in the kitchen, but it's a struggle.
-I know I don't struggle because I don't want the mess, because I'm the messiest baker that I know.
+I know I don't struggle because I don't want the mess because I'm the messiest baker that I know.
 It just has to be my patience.

-When I first started recipe testing this cookie, it was a absolute nightmare.
+When I first started recipe testing this cookie, it was an absolute nightmare.
 I couldn't seem to get the consistency I wanted.
 I added baking chocolate and it turned out crunchy.
 I added too much butter and it didn't crinkle properly.

 - 2 cups all-purpose flour

-- 3/4 cup cocoa powder
+- ¾ cup cocoa powder

 - 2 tsp. baking powder

-- 1/2 tsp. salt
+- ½ tsp. salt

-- 1/4 cup (1/2 stick) butter, room temperature
+- ¼ cup (½ stick) butter room temperature

-- 1/4 cup vegetable oil
+- ¼ cup vegetable oil

-- 1 + 1/2 cups granulated sugar
+- 1 ½ cups granulated sugar

-- 1/2 cup light brown sugar, packed
+- ½ cup light brown sugar packed

 - 3 eggs